 Yes!
 This recipe works with any granulated sugar, including raw.

-The combination of orange and apple juices in this recipe really are what create a honey-like flavor in this recipe, however, you can replace the juices and experiment as you would like for some still-delicious natural sweeteners!
+The combination of orange and apple juices in this recipe really is what creates a honey-like flavor in this recipe, however, you can replace the juices and experiment as you would like for some still-delicious natural sweeteners!
+You can even use orange peel powder instead of orange juice.

 I tested this recipe a variety of ways and—hands down—the consistency (and slight sweetness) that tapioca provides really creates the closest flavor and texture to that of honey.
 You can still come up with some delicious flavored sweetener sans tapioca or with other thickeners of choice, but I was really aiming for the honey flavor with this recipe!

 Maple syrup contains a compound called vanillin which is also found in vanilla bean itself.
-This subtle addition of maple syrup really adds some nice rich, vanilla undertones that rounds out the flavors and contributes to a honey-like taste.
+This subtle addition of maple syrup really adds some nice rich, vanilla undertones that round out the flavors and contribute to a honey-like taste.

 🥣 More Vegan Condiments You Might Enjoy